-Under the supervision of Professor Aliza Kaplan, the Criminal Justice Reform Clinic offers an exciting opportunity for students to get hands-on legal experience while engaging in a critical examination of and participation in important and complex issues in the criminal justice system.
+Under the supervision of Professor Aliza Kaplan, the Criminal Justice Reform Clinic offers an exciting opportunity for students to get hands-on legal experience while engaging in a critical examination of and participation in important issues in Oregon’s criminal justice system.

-In addition to direct client casework, students have the opportunity to advance criminal justice reform working with Professor Kaplan and in collaboration with attorneys and organizations such as the ACLU of Oregon, Disability Rights Oregon and Metropolitan Public Defender on various research and data driven projects and reports, briefs, and legislative initiatives.
-Clinic students conduct investigations; conduct legal/fact research and analysis; write motions, briefs and reports; interview and advise clients; attend legal and legislative meetings and hearings; and meet and participate in strategy sessions with members of the bar, the judiciary and community leaders.
-Experienced attorneys, former clients, and allied professionals (e.g., psychologists, legislators, law enforcement, activists), are also brought in as guest lecturers.
+In addition to direct client casework, students have the opportunity to advance criminal justice reform working with Professor Kaplan and in collaboration with attorneys and organizations such as the Forensic Justice Project, ACLU of Oregon, Disability Rights Oregon and Metropolitan Public Defender on various research and data driven projects and reports, briefs, and legislative initiatives.
+Clinic students conduct legal/fact research and analysis; write motions, briefs and reports; interview and advise clients; attend and participate in legal and legislative meetings and hearings; and meet and participate in strategy sessions with members of the bar, the judiciary and community leaders.
+Experienced attorneys, former clients, and allied professionals (e.g., psychologists, legislators, law enforcement, activists) are also brought in as guest lecturers.